MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-samples-managed-disks.md

 async_update.wait()
 ```

-### Update the Storage Account type of the Managed Disks.
+### Update the storage account type of the Managed Disks

 ```python
 from azure.mgmt.compute.models import StorageAccountTypes